 Not minor if: The individual was not authorized to enter an HRA or; the individual was authorized for entry, but was not made aware of the radiological conditions (e.g., did not get briefed or did not review radiological surveys) or; the individual was authorized to enter an HRA, was made aware of the radiological conditions and given specific radiological instructions, but took unauthorized actions that significantly changed the radiological conditions or; the individual continues work in an HRA after receiving an electronic dosimeter (ED) alarm without taking the prescribed procedural actions as defined in the licensee’s radiation protection program/procedures (e.g., stopping work, leaving the area and contacting Health Physics) or; the individual takes actions that involved the bypassing of physical controls (e.g., bypassed the barrier around a locked high radiation area, or an individual bypassed an interlock on a calibration source); and the dose received to the individual(s) challenge or exceed the RWP limits.

-Example h: Work activities were ongoing within the material access area (or controlled zone) that was covered by a RWP.
+Example 6h: Work activities were ongoing within the material access area (or controlled zone) that was covered by a RWP.
 The inspector noticed that an individual was not wearing a respirator as required by the job-specific RWP.
 As part of the investigation, the licensee required the affected individual to submit a bioassay sample in accordance with the licensee’s bioassay procedure.
 As a result, the licensee determined that the individual received a significant uptake of soluble uranium.

 The violation: The licensee is required to follow their procedures per license conditions.
 RWP requirements are established for the radiological protection of workers and are to be followed as prescribed by specific RWPs.
 10 CFR 20.1201 specified occupational dose limits for adults including soluble uranium uptake.